LyokoAPI/LyokoAPIDoc/docs/LyokoAPI/VirtualStructures/APISector.md

 ```csharp
 APISector(IVirtualWorld world, string name, int towers = 0);
 ```
-This implies that the sector belongs to an existing [IVirtualWorld](./Interfaces/IVirtualWorld.md).
+This implies that the sector belongs to an existing [IVirtualWorld](./Interfaces/IVirtualWorld.md).<br>
-If you supply an amount of towers, they will be created automatically, starting from 1 until the amount given.
+If you supply an amount of towers, they will be created automatically,<br>
+starting from 1 until the amount given.<br>
 **The sector will be automatically added to the Vworld if not already present**
 Example:
 ```csharp